Say you’ve been curious and wanted to delve deeper into Facebook and perhaps wondered, for example, how to create and run Facebook Groups.

 This is simply shown as an example of what other organizations are doing!

-- Public Group: Southwest Florida Restaurant Crawl has 500+ local members
+- Public: Southwest Florida Restaurant Crawl has 500+ local members

-- Closed Group: The Bonita Springs – Estero Florida Community Forum with over 3300 local members
+- Closed: The Bonita Springs – Estero Florida Community Forum (3,300+ members)

 Is there a benefit for someone to belong to more than one group?